brettstl/gtm-tags/README.md

 For ATC we also use
 - Ministry

+### GA Setting Variable
+This GTM variable should be used as a universal variable for all tags in a container.

+For cross-domain tracking you will need the following settings:
+- Cookie Domina = auto
+- allowLinker = true
+- Auto Link Domains (sites that will recieve cross-domain links) *make sure to add the source links to the referral exclusion list in the GA property admin*

+## Custom tags, triggers and variables
+These are bits of JS I have needed over the years to complete tasks that wont work with the standard GTM triggers and variables.

 ### assign GCLID to session
 *GCLID can be used to push data back into AdWords.
 Like if you decide that an event should be a goal, you can push these goals into ADwords using GCLID as a primary key*